Welcome to the Official Jensen Owners' Club site:- Jensen541.com

 Required, but free!
 Many Jensens were built before 1974 and are classed as Historic.
 Pre-1960 cars are exempt from MOT, with later cars soon to follow, but it is still recommended to get them checked.

 Insurance will cost though, I bet…

 Funnily enough, if you are 25 or over, no. Classic car insurance for limited mileage (1000 – 5000 miles a year) excluding business use is dirt cheap.
-You’ll probably pay less than £100, but need a garage.
+You’ll probably pay around £100, but need a garage.
 If you are younger than 25, buy one that will take a few years to restore!

 What about the UK MOT?